callrbx/rustbuster/README.md

 ```
 As you can see, with even just a minimal wordlist we can produce numerous guesses for enumeration.

-Future Features (in no particular order):
-- Basic Auth (better method than raw headers)

 ## TODO Modules
 ### S3 Bucket
 ### VHost